Bolivia

 Share of global GHG emissions

-Extracted from the CAIT Climate Data Explorer (2019), developed and maintained by the World Resources Institute.
+Based on data from Climate Watch (CAIT 2022), developed and maintained by the World Resources Institute.

 Climate Vulnerability Index ranking